waferbaby/dimples/README.md

 Templates wrap the contents of your pages and posts.
 Any template stored in the `feeds` subdirectory will map its filename to the feed's extension - `templates/feeds/atom.(extension)` becomes `feed.atom`, and so on.

-## Frontmatter
+## Front Matter

-Dimples supports YAML frontmatter at the beginning of a post, page or template file.
+Dimples supports YAML front matter at the beginning of a post, page or template file.

 ```yaml
 ---